Read by product builders at teams like

 Designer at Next

-Each issue helps me bring new perspectives to the cross-functional teams I work with, boosting productivity and collaboration.
+Each issue helps me bring new perspectives to the cross-functional teams I work with.

 Matt Cooper